Thomsch/Flexeme/README.md

 ## Installation
 1. Install Graphviz https://graphviz.org/.
-2. Create a virtual environment `python3 -m venv .venv`.
+2. Create a virtual environment: `rm -rf .venv && python3 -m venv .venv`
-3. Activate the virtual environment `source .venv/bin/activate`.
+3. Activate the virtual environment: `source .venv/bin/activate`
 4. Install Flexeme `pip install -e .`
-   - If the dependency `pygraphviz` fails to install.
-Visit https://pygraphviz.github.io/documentation/stable/install.html and follow the instructions for your OS.
+   - If the dependency `pygraphviz` fails to install, visit https://pygraphviz.github.io/documentation/stable/install.html and follow the instructions for your OS.
-5. Run `cp .env-template .env` and fill in the environment variables in `.env`:
+5. Run `cp .env-template .env` then fill in the environment variables in `.env`:
     - `JAVA_11`: Location of the **Java 11** executable to run the PDG extractor.
-Requires Java 11. (e.g., `"$HOME/.sdkman/candidates/java/11.0.18-amzn/bin/java`")
+Requires Java 11. (e.g., `$HOME/.sdkman/candidates/java/11.0.18-amzn/bin/java`)

 ## Synthetic Benchmark
 Run Flexeme on the synthetic benchmark.